 No easy buckets.
 If Michigan has a choice between giving up a layup and putting a dude on the line, put the dude on the line.
 Only Byrd is a quality FT shooter on this team.
 You'll save yourself some points by making them earn transition opportunities at the line.

 Shoot a three pointer.
 And preferably some additional three pointer after the first one.
 Hammons makes life difficult inside.
 Winning games without making threes is hard.

 Don't suck on the road no mo'. srs

 THE SECTION WHERE I PREDICT THE SAME THING KENPOM DOES

-Michigan by 17.
+Michigan by 6.

 How it works:

-- Wednesdays I put up a winnable prize that consists of a desirable good.
+- I put up a winnable prize that consists of a desirable good.

-- You guess the final scores of this weekend's designated game (football or hoops, depending on the season), and put it in the comments.
+- You guess the final scores of the designated game, and put it in the comments, preferably in the format of [M's Score]-[Opponent's Score].
 First person to post a particular score has it.

-- If you got it right, we contact you.
+- If you guess either game correctly, we contact you.
 If not, go to (5)